ernestojimenezruiz/logmap-matcher/README.md

 2. incorporates sophisticated reasoning and repair techniques to minimise the number of logical inconsistencies, and

-3. provides support for user intervention during the matching process (see [Web interface](http://krrwebtools.cs.ox.ac.uk/logmap/)).
+3. provides support for user intervention and LLM validation during the matching process.

 Please refer to the [Ontology Alignment Evaluation Initiative (OAEI)](http://oaei.ontologymatching.org/) for official results about LogMap.